GIALaboratory/gialaboratory.github.io/report-results/docs/index.md

 Once your API application is approved by GIA, you will be able to add a production API plan.
 API keys associated with this plan may access the full set of reports available in GIA's database.

-GIA's Report Results API plans are simple and straightforward: you only pay for what you use.
-When you're ready to query the full set of reports, you select the number of lookups you require and that quota is immediately available for your use.
-This can be as many or as few lookups as you want.
-There is no long term contract or commitment.

 ### Quota Monitoring

 You may check your remaining quota at any time by using `getQuota`.
 Checking your quota does not affect your remaining quota.